legend-exp/remage/docs/manual/generators.md

 These commands should be placed after `/run/initialize`
 :::

-Many other macro commands are available for more complicated generated [link](https://geant4.web.cern.ch/documentation/dev/bfad_html/ForApplicationDevelopers/GettingStarted/generalParticleSource.html#macro-commands])!
+Many other macro commands are available for more complicated generators [link](https://geant4.web.cern.ch/documentation/dev/bfad_html/ForApplicationDevelopers/GettingStarted/generalParticleSource.html#macro-commands])!
 Similar commands can be used to generate other primary particles, for example `gamma`, `alpha` or `mu-`.

 ## Generating decays